About the rides

 Do I need riding experience to go for trail rides?

 Definitely no riding experience required!
 Our horses are used to absolute beginners.
 Some rides are more suitable for less experienced riders (like our Homebound, Buckaroo & Jumpstart).
-If you are unsure which rides is the best choice for you, just ask us and we are happy to help or recommend a ride!
+For the longer rides (especially Full Day Ride & Overnight Rides), a good fitness level might be helpful when lacking in riding experience.
+If you are unsure which ride is the best choice for you, just ask us and we are happy to help or recommend a ride!

 Are (young) kids allowed to go on trail rides?

 Yes!
 Families and kids are very welcome.
 We do not have a certain age requirement.
 But – your kid needs in any case to be able to sit on a (regular sized!) horse on its own and it will not be placed on a horse with you.
 You know best if your kid is able (and comfortable) with doing so.
-Out of experience, we cannot really recommend taking kids younger than around 5/6 years along.
-For safety reasons, we usually tie smaller kids’ horses to the guide’s horse (according to our guides’ capacities).
+Out of experience, we cannot recommend taking kids younger than around 6/7 years along.
+For safety reasons, we usually tie smaller kids’ horses to the guide’s horse (depending on our guides’ capacities).

 Can I take photos while riding?